Criminal Protective Order

 A Criminal Protective Order is an order a judge makes to protect a witness or victim of a crime.
-It tells the restrained person to stay away from and not to hurt, threaten, or communicate with the other person.
+It tells the restrained person to stay away from and not hurt, threaten, or communicate with the other person.
 It is often issued after an Emergency Protective Order.

 There are two kinds: